Past IPCAA Graduates and their Current Positions

 Professor in Classics, University of Colorado, Boulder

 Dissertation (1997): “Satrapal Sardis: Aspects of Empire in an Achaemenid Capital”

 Eaverly, Mary Ann

-Associate Professor and Chair, Department of Classics, University of Florida, Gainesville
+Associate Professor, Department of Classics, University of Florida, Gainesville

 Dissertation (1986): “The Equestrian Statue in Archaic Greek Sculpture”